 After a car collision, there is a second collision.
 This “second collision” occurs when the driver and passengers collided against the interior of their vehicle.
 The second collision is often more deadly than the first.

 Car and truck manufacturers know that any vehicle they make can be involved in a collision.
 Thus, a car manufacturer’s duty to design a vehicle that is reasonably safe for all reasonably foreseeable uses includes a duty to design a vehicle that is reasonably safe when a collision occurs.
 The extent to which a car or truck has been designed to protect the occupants in a collision is called “vehicle crashworthiness.
 “Crashworthiness” refers broadly to many aspects of a vehicle (e.g., seat belts, crumple zones and airbags) that are intended to minimize occupant injuries, prevent ejection from the vehicle, and reduce the risk of fire.

 If you or a loved one have been seriously injured in a car accident, it may well be that the injuries were caused or made worse because the vehicle was not sufficiently crashworthy.
-In order to determine whether you may have a case, you need to retain experienced, qualified legal counsel at the earliest opportunity.
+In order to determine whether you may have a case, you should speak with an attorney.

 Contact our law firm for your free case evaluation and to learn more about your legal right to compensation.
 You can reach us by calling toll-free at 1-877-446-9001, or by filling out a free legal consultation form.

 Case results depend upon a variety of factors unique to each case.
 Results of other cases do not guarantee or predict a similar result in any future case.